 Although primarily trained as a sculptor, Taylor has created artwork in several media, which include bronze casting, painting, and printmaking.
 He has had numerous solo and group exhibitions throughout the United States.
 His work is in collections worldwide.

 Occasionally, I work in three dimensions.
-The bulk of my “career” has been in sculpture. . .
+The bulk of my training and “career” has been in sculpture. . .
 I don’t like the concept of “career.”
 This is life, not a career. . .
 The current body of work is entitled, Intermodulation Project, which is an ongoing experiment using steel, glass, mirrors, and paint that visually interact with daylight and the local environment.
-No real outcome or final artwork is planned. . . the sculptures are repurposed new work.
+No real outcome or final artwork is planned. . . the sculptures are repurposed for new work.
 There is only a residue of the process.
-Sometimes, the sculpture looks like a “final piece”- although they are hard to place in a living room as a resolved artwork.
-When I am working in sculpture, I am thinking of these words: Diffuse, Refract, Obstruct, Reflect, Bend, Draw, Wait, Calculate, Decide, Adjust, Reveal, Penetrate, Touch, Partition, Track, Shade, Paint, Augment, Look, Ponder, Install, Remove, Build, Corrode, Decide, Measure, Connect, Evolve, Continue. . . . again, physical action is still the main intent.
+Sometimes, the sculpture looks like a “final piece”- although I think they are difficult to place in a living room as a resolved artwork.
+When I am working in sculpture, I am thinking of these words: Diffuse, Construct, Refract, Obstruct, Reflect, Bend, Draw, Wait, Calculate, Decide, Adjust, Reveal, Penetrate, Touch, Partition, Track, Shade, Paint, Augment, Look, Ponder, Install, Remove, Build, Corrode, Decide, Measure, Connect, Evolve, Continue. . . . again, physical action is still the main intent.

 Many years ago, I was the lead foundry man who cast, completed, and installed sculptures in bronze for the late ceramicist and sculptor, Toshiko Takaezu.
 Her most famous quote was the following: “In my life I see no difference between making pots, cooking and growing vegetables.
 They are all so related.
 However, there is a need for me to work in clay.
 It is so gratifying and I get so much joy from it, and it gives me many answers in my life.”